 Standards for regulators

 The Standards for VET Regulators 2015 enhance consistency in the VET regulators' implementation and interpretation of the national VET standards, and promote the accountability and transparency of the operations of the VET regulators.
-The Standards are available from the Federal Register of Legislation website.

-National VET Standards
+National VET standards

 Standards for Registered Training Organisations

 RTOs must also comply with a number of other requirements such as the Fit and Proper Person Requirements and the Data Provision Requirements.
-Further information on RTOs’ obligations can be found on ASQA's website.
+Further information on RTO obligations can be found on ASQA's website.

 Standards for VET courses

 VET qualifications are developed in accordance with the Australian Qualifications Framework (AQF).
 The AQF is the framework for regulated qualifications in the Australian education and training system and includes the schools, VET and higher education sectors.
-The AQF can be accessed at the AQF webiste.